mjlomeli/jcp/README.md

 fetched from a Ruby on Rails, PostgreSQL API using jQuery and jBuilder.
 Items were generated using Python's requests for API and webscraping to be saved on PostgreSQL.

+Learn more about my implementations on the [Wiki - Technical overview](https://github.com/mjlomeli/jcp/wiki).

 # Features
 ## Login & Sign up
 Logging in is simple!
 At the top right corner, click on 'Sign in'.
 When prompted